Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ### 7. AKS Automatic: Simplifying Kubernetes Adoption

-Azure Kubernetes Service (AKS) is introducing a new feature called Automatic, which is currently in preview.
-This feature is designed to simplify the adoption of Kubernetes for developers, DevOps teams, and platform engineers.
-Automatic will automate the setup and management of AKS clusters, incorporating best practice configurations to ensure security, performance, and dependability for applications.
+Azure Kubernetes Service (AKS) is introducing a new feature called **Automatic**, which is currently in preview.
+This feature is designed to **simplify** the adoption of Kubernetes for developers, DevOps teams, and platform engineers.
+Automatic will automate the **setup and management** of AKS clusters, incorporating **best practice** configurations to ensure **security**, **performance**, and **dependability** for applications.

 By providing access to the Kubernetes APIs, Automatic retains the flexibility of Kubernetes, which is crucial for many customers.
-Additionally, Automatic introduces several new features aimed at improving security and ease of operation, including the deployment safeguards enforcement option, which applies policy best practices to AKS clusters and can automatically adjust resource settings to align with these best practices.
+Additionally, Automatic introduces several new features aimed at improving security and ease of operation, including the deployment safeguards enforcement option, which applies policy best practices to AKS clusters and can automatically adjust resource settings to align with these **best practices**.
 These enhancements are part of Microsoft's efforts to make Kubernetes adoption easier and more efficient for users.

 Check out **[AKS Automatic](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/aks-at-build-enhancing-security-reliability-and-ease-of-use-for/ba-p/4146701?wt.mc_id=DT-MVP-5004771)** for more information.